neeer4j/neeer4j/README.md

-I'm a self-taught developer currently building **Superdesk** — a cross-platform app and workspace.
-My primary focus is on peer-to-peer systems, WebRTC-based real-time sync, cross-platform Electron apps, and resilient WebRTC signaling.
+I’m a self-taught developer still learning the ropes.
+I love building things that feel fast, clean, and powerful.
+I dive into new technologies, figure things out as I go, and enjoy solving challenging problems.

-I enjoy building performant, privacy-focused tools that enable users to share and collaborate without heavy reliance on centralized infrastructure.
+I’m not an expert yet but I learn fast, break things, fix them, and get better with every project.
 ---

 ## 🛠️ Tech Stack